ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/value_extraction.rst

        | ``{"term":"ptt",    "value":32.6, "text":"PTT-32.6"}``
        | ``{"term":INR(PT)", "value":1.0,  "text":"INR(PT)-1.0"}``

-    The second and fourth candidates have overlapping matching text.
-The longest matching term is ``INR(PT)``, so the second candidate is discarded.
+    The second and fourth candidates have overlapping matching query terms.
+    The longest matching term is ``INR(PT)``, so candidate four is retained and candidate two is discarded.
 This is a different situation from no. 3 above, which only applies in text mode.

-**5. (text mode only) Keep both candidates if their matching terms are connected by "and" or "or".**
+5. (text mode only) **Keep both candidates if their matching terms are connected by "and" or "or".**

     Example:
         | sentence:``which grew gram positive and negative rods``